Healthcare company

 Designing for contextual literacy and awareness into a complex process

 I prioritized lean concept testing by validating prototyped ideas with key users to understand how they read data, made decisions, and complete their tasks.
-This "testing in the margins" allowed us to course-correct early without stalling development.
+This ‘testing in the margins’ allowed early course corrections without delaying development.